-The best way to guarantee you are getting a clean and untouched Windows ISO image is going directly to the source, which is Microsoft themselves.
+The best way to guarantee you are getting a clean and untouched Windows ISO image is by going directly to Microsoft themselves.
 It used to be easy to download Windows 7 ISO images until they were all removed from Digital River after sales of Windows 7 were discontinued in 2014.
-Microsoft doesn’t even want ordinary consumers to download a Windows 10 ISO direct anymore and instead pushes you to use the Media Creation Tool instead of a direct download.
+Microsoft prefers consumers to download a Windows 10 ISO from the Media Creation Tool instead of a direct download.

 Things to know about Windows ISO images and Reinstalling

-- You do need a legal Windows license or the new install will be in trial mode.
+- You need a legal Windows license or the new install will be in trial mode.
 Windows 7 users will have a product key sticker.
 Windows 8.1 or 10 users will either have a separate key if Windows was purchased as a standalone product or the key will be embedded in the system BIOS.
 It will be read automatically on reinstall if your computer is from a manufacturer such as Dell or HP etc.

 - If you are using Windows 7 with a computer purchased from a manufacturer and cannot read the product key on the sticker, it’s still possible to reinstall and activate without it.
 Read our article on backing up and restoring the Windows 7 license for help on what to do.

 1. Download the Windows 10 Media Creation Tool and run it.
-Accept the license agreement, select “create installation media for another PC” and click Next.
+Accept the license agreement, select “Create installation media for another PC” and click Next.

-If you also choose Both in the Architecture menu you’ll get an all in one ISO image with 32-bit and 64-bit versions of Windows 10 Home and Pro on the same disk.
+If you also choose Both in the Architecture menu you’ll get an all in one ISO image with 32-bit and 64-bit versions of Windows 10 Home and Pro on the same media.

 3. Select “ISO file” to download an ISO image file and click Next.
 You’ll then be asked to supply a save location and filename.
 The files will then start to download.

 Once complete you can open the DVD burner directly or click Finish and create the install media later.
-An all in one image with both 32-bit and 64-bit editions included will not fit on a single layer DVDR and you’ll have to use either a USB flash drive or dual layer DVDR.
+An all in one image with both 32-bit and 64-bit editions included will not fit on a single layer DVDR and you’ll have to use either a USB flash drive or dual-layer DVDR.
 Once downloaded, you can burn the image to DVD, write it to USB or store the file for later use.

 The ISO images for windows 8.1 are from late 2014 and include the major autumn update.
 Their SHA1 checksums can be checked against the official ISO images to verify they are complete.
 See later in the article for help in doing that.

 2. Enter your 25 character product key into the box and click Verify.
 If the key is accepted you will be able to download a Windows 7 ISO that corresponds to the license key you entered.
 Select the required language and a 32-bit or 64-bit version then download the file.